xescr/telloedu-kart8/README.md

 reason) I decided with the nimble movement and overabundance of api protocalls I would design a program utilising the htc focus controllers for a bit of fun
 ## Install Instructions
-chill out the app isnt finished yet, if you just wanna investigated clone the repo I guess
+chill out the app isnt finished yet, if you just wanna investigate clone the repo I guess
 ## Credits
 https://github.com/damiafuentes/DJITelloPy
 https://github.com/r4dian/Xbox-Controller-for-Python